fillmula/jsonclasses/README.md

 The product requirements are:

 1. Unique phone number is required
-2. Password should be secure and encrypted
+2. Password should be secure, encrypted, hidden from response
 3. Gender cannot be changed after set
 4. This product is adult only
 5. User intro should be brief